mesosphere/dcos-kubernetes-quickstart/README.md

 $ make get-cli
 ```

-The `dcos` and `kubectl` binaries will be downloaded to the current workdir.
+The `dcos` and `kubectl` binaries will be downloaded to the current working directory.
 It's up to you to decided whether or not to copy or move them to another path, e.g. a path included in `PATH`.

 ### Install